mehakimz/apq8064-extra/README.md

 $busybox insmod /system/lib/modules/rt2800usb.ko
 ```

-* Currently USB wifi module based on RT33xx, RT35xx, RT53xx, RTL8192CU supported by boot-full.img and for newer RT3573 and RT5572 chip use rt2800usb in backports. (tested on "D-Link DWA-160 rev.B2" - RT5572)
+* Currently USB wifi modules based on RT33xx, RT35xx, RT53xx, RTL8192CU supported by boot-full.img and for newer RT3573 and RT5572 chip use boot-wifi.img and rt2800usb in backports.
+Also you need copy proper firmware(s) - rt2870.bin to /system/etc/firmware path. (tested on "D-Link DWA-160 rev.B2" - RT5572)

-* Internal wifi chip "wcn3660" open-source driver backported from "next-20160324" and added to modules tree.
-Monitor mode can be enabled on interface but nothing will be captured by `tshark`.
+* Internal wifi chip "wcn3660" open-source driver backported from "v3.18" and added to modules tree.
+Monitor mode can be enabled on interface but nothing will be captured.
 It's firmware issue.

 * HID gadget support based on patch from android-keyboard-gadget project. [more information](https://github.com/pelya/android-keyboard-gadget)

 * Patched for [Only expose su when daemon is running](https://review.lineageos.org/#/c/170648) and [SU kernel hiding patch](_)

 * When you `insmod somemodules.ko` maybe you would see "failed to load somemodules.ko: Bad address".
-Use `insmod` inside of `chroot env`
+Install latest busybox and use `$busybox insmod` for loading modules.